-The spinal cord is an essential part of someone’s central nervous system that is vital for control and movement of your extremities.
+The spinal cord is an essential part of someone’s central nervous system that is vital for the control and movement of your extremities.
 An injury to the spinal cord can result in paralysis in one or more limbs.
 Blunt force trauma or an impact to the spine can happen in a car accident, fall, or act of violence.
 Spine injuries can also occur due to medical negligence, such as a mishap during surgery.
 No cure exists for spinal cord injuries.
 Victims must live with the effects for the rest of their lives.
-After such a serious injury, consider taking legal action against the party that caused your damages with help from Wendt Law Firm P.C.
+After such a serious injury, consider taking legal action against the party that caused your damages with help from the Kansas City spinal injury attorneys at Wendt Law Firm P.C.

 Personal injury law classifies the majority of spine injuries as catastrophic.
 This means that the injury resulted in permanent disability, disfigurement, or significant scarring.
 When someone’s negligence causes a catastrophic injury, the civil court system gives the victim the opportunity to sue for damages.
 To prove this type of claim and receive compensation, the plaintiff must have four elements:

-Recovery in a spine injury claim may include past and future medical bills, the cost of medical equipment such as wheelchairs, live-in medical care, and house and vehicle modifications to accommodate permanent disability.
-The victim may also recover non-economic costs such as lost capacity to earn and lost enjoyment of life.
-A good injury lawyer can help you maximize your compensation for a spine injury.
+Recovery in a spine injury claim may include past and future medical bills, the cost of medical equipment such as wheelchairs, live-in medical care, and house and vehicle modifications to accommodate a permanent disability.
+The victim may also recover non-economic costs such as the lost capacity to earn and lost enjoyment of life.
+A good Kansas City spinal injury lawyer can help you maximize your compensation for a spine injury.